 Choice School students are not allowed flexibility from attendance expectations.
 Principals will inform the Student Assignment office when the Choice School student has six (6) unexcused tardies.
-Choice parents will be required to attend Parent Accountability classes after their sixth (6th) instance of unexcused tardiness.
 The Student Assignment office will then provide a warning of pending dismissal to the parent/guardian in writing.
 After 10 cumulative instances of tardiness or early checkouts a Choice School student may be returned to the home school.